-\ Students are encouraged to take intermediate foreign-language or culture courses which may be used as substitutes for the second course in certain areas.
-See Core/ Liberal Studies Curriculum description in catalog.
+\ Students must take one course that will fulfill the cultural diversity requirement.
+Students are encouraged to take intermediate foreign-language or culture courses which may be used as substitutes for the second course in certain areas.
+See Core/Liberal Studies Curriculum description in catalog.